-> Stretch and massage your whole foot and toes every day.
-Lift each toe separately and spread your toes to stretch out the abductors and strengthen the musculature.
+Stretch and massage your whole foot and toes every day.
+Exercise your feet by lifting each toe separately and spreading your toes to stretch out the abductors and strengthen the musculature.
 If you have bunions, be sure to go flat heeled or use negative heel technology and stretch out the big toe in particular.

 Work on untightening hips which improves foot function.